 CU Difference: Part 1:

-Probably the biggest difference between credit unions and banks is why each of them actually exist.
+The biggest difference between credit unions and banks is why each of them actually exists.
 Learn more about the primary purpose of each in this video:

 CU Difference: Part 2:

-In addition to profits going to lower the cost of financial services and products for our members, there are some other really important ways credit unions serve their communities.
+In addition to our earnings going to lower the cost of financial services and products for our members, there are some other really important ways credit unions serve their communities.
 Learn more here:

 CU Difference: Part 3:

-There are a lot of misunderstandings bouncing around out there about credit unions.
+There are a lot of misunderstandings out there about credit unions.
 We thought we’d set the record straight.
 Learn more about credit union myths in this video: